 This bill aims to establish a regulatory framework for private alternative adolescent residential or outdoor programs in West Virginia by adding a new article to the Code of West Virginia.
-It defines key terms related to these programs, such as "critical incident," "license," and "program participant," and mandates that all such programs must obtain a license from the Director of the Office of Health Facilities Licensure and Certification.
+It defines key terms related to these programs, such as "critical incident," "license," and "program participant," and mandates that no program may operate without obtaining an annual license from the Director of the Office of Health Facilities Licensure and Certification.
 The bill outlines the licensure requirements, including background checks for individuals with direct access to program participants, and sets forth rules for reporting critical incidents, ensuring the health and safety of participants, and maintaining communication with parents or guardians.

 Committee Substitute: 16B-22-1, 16B-22-2, 16B-22-3, 16B-22-4, 16B-22-5, 16B-22-6